PSY 1000. General Psychology. 3 hrs.

 PSY 2005.
 Human Sexuality.
 3 hrs.

-This course is an introductory course dealing with basic psychological, biological and cultural aspects of human sexuality as they relate to daily life.
+An introductory course dealing with basic biological, psychological, and cultural aspects of human sexuality as they relate to daily life.
 Emphasis will be placed on psychological dimensions of sexuality to promote an increased personal understanding of sexual behavior.
 Prerequisite: PSY 1000.

 PSY 2006.
 Abnormal Psychology.
 3 hrs.

-This course is designed to acquaint the student with the study of symptoms, causes, and treatments of various psychological disorders, and a variety of other classifications from DSM IV will be covered.
+Abnormal Psychology is designed to acquaint the student with the study of symptoms, causes, and treatments of various psychological disorders.
+A variety of other classifications from DSM-5 will be covered.
 Prerequisite: PSY 1000.
 IAI: PSY 905.

 PSY 2200.
 Human Relations in The World of Work.
 3 hrs.